Privacy Policy

 We share your personal data with the following categories of recipients:

-a) Linked Third-Party Websites or Plug-Ins when you use third party applications, such as Microsoft and choose to connect your Harvey account with such external third-party applications.
-If you choose to connect your account to a third-party application, the providers of those services or products may receive information about you that Harvey, you, or others share with them.
-Please be aware that when you use third-party sites or services, their own terms and privacy policies will govern your use of those sites or services.
+b) Linked Third-Party Websites or Plug-Ins when you use third party applications, such as Microsoft and choose to connect your Harvey account with such external third-party applications, we may share information about you with the providers of those services or products.
+Please be aware that when you use third-party sites or services, their own terms and privacy policies will govern your use of the third parties’ sites or services.

-b) Vendors and Service Providers.
-To assist us with our business operations and to perform certain services and functions including providers of hosting services, email providers, sales support, customer support, authentication providers, financial services providers, communication providers, content delivery services, data warehouse services, and other information technology services providers.
-For more details please see Harvey’s Service Provider page here.
+c) Vendors and Service Providers.
+To assist us with our business operations and to perform certain services and functions including providers of hosting services, email services, sales support, customer support, marketing services, research, auditing, authentication, financial services, communication services, content delivery services, data warehouse services, and other information technology services providers.
+For more details please see Harvey’s Service Provider list available in our Trust Center.

-c) Business Reorganisation: In some cases, we may choose to reorganize our business (such as via a sale, merger, liquidation, receivership, or transfer of all or substantially all of Harvey’s assets).
-Your Personal Data may be disclosed in the diligence process with counterparties and others assisting with the transaction and transferred to a successor or affiliate as part of that transaction.
-If Harvey intends to transfer information about you, we will notify you.
+d) Business Reorganisation: If we choose to reorganize our business (such as via a sale, merger, liquidation, receivership, or transfer of all or substantially all of Harvey’s assets), your Personal Data may be disclosed in the diligence process with counterparties and others assisting with the transaction and transferred to a successor or affiliate as part of that transaction.
+If Harvey intends to transfer information about you for such purposes, we will notify you.

-d) Professional Advisors, Industry Partners, Authorities, Regulators, and other Entities: We may share your Personal Data with our advisors, accountants, consultants, regulators and tax authorities, law enforcement, government agencies, civil litigants, and other entities as reasonably necessary to:
+e) Professional Advisors, Industry Partners, Authorities, Regulators, and other Entities: We may share your Personal Data with our advisors, accountants, and consultants and regulators, tax authorities, law enforcement, government agencies, civil litigants, and other entities as reasonably necessary to:

-- detect, investigate, prevent, or address actual or suspected fraud, violations of Harvey’s Terms, and other illegal activity or security and technical issues; or
+2. detect, investigate, prevent, or address actual or suspected fraud and other illegal activity, violations of Harvey’s Terms, or security and technical issues; or

-e) Our Customers: When you use the Service, we may provide you or Your employer with information regarding your account and your use of the Services, including as appropriate your Account Information and Log Data.
+f) Our Customers: When you use the Service, we may provide you or your employer with information regarding your account and your use of the Services, including as appropriate your Account Information, Usage Data, and Log Data.

 5. How We Keep Your Personal Data Secure